chuchuroth/ROS_basics_in_5_days/catkin_ws/vs_code_chat_his_2.md

-chuchuroth: I ran the simulation again, this time it works pretty good, only with a small issue: when in "DANGER\_AVIODANCE" mode, it still got stuck, maybe give it a bigger rotational speed or linear speed to make it easy to break out from this deadlock
+# frage I ran the simulation again, this time it works pretty good, only with a small issue: when in "DANGER\_AVIODANCE" mode, it still got stuck, maybe give it a bigger rotational speed or linear speed to make it easy to break out from this deadlock